SpinWearables/SpinWearables.github.io/codedoc/SpinWearables.h.md

 ```
 </div>
 <div class="side-text">
-### And the list of animations and the currently running animation is tored here.
+### And the list of animations and the currently running animation is stored here.
 </div>
 <div class="code">
 ```cpp